tbaker-sc/gedata_proj/codebook.md

 # Data Dictionary for run_analysis.R

-Describes all relevent variables in the R script run_analysis submitted for the Getting & Cleaning Data course project
+Describes all relevant variables in the R script run_analysis submitted for the Getting & Cleaning Data course project

-Please note that not all source data values are described in this data dictionary.
-Values that are removed in the first subset, so are never directly referenced by this script, are not explained.
+Please note that not all source data values are described in this data dictionary; values that are removed in the first subset, so are never directly referenced by this script, are not explained.
 If you would like additional information on these variables, please see the Source Data Information section to find where all of the original source documentation can be found.

 ### Source Data Information
 This project uses a data set gathered from Samsung Galaxy S smartphone, described here: